makrai/notes/palmer10-sem-role-label.md

 * Japanese linguistic traditions
   * Kyoto University Text Corpus 1 (Kawahara+ 2002) and the
   * NAIST Text Corpus (Lida+ 2007)
-  * the two corpora differ in the annotation of specific ...  constructions
+  * the two corpora differ in the annotation of specific  constructions
-  * [in Japanese,] close association between the grammatical cases and the semantic roles
+  * in Japanese, close association between grammatical cases and semantic roles
   * label the arguments based on their grammatical case
     * nominative (GA), accusative (O) and dative (NI) cases
   * Japanese SRL is not as simple
     * markers are routinely dropped
-    * word order is ... less rigid
+    * word order is less rigid
 * constituent vs dependency
   * Propbank and FrameNet both assign semantic roles to constituents
   * Czech and Japanese are assigned to words directly